Dollar hits five-month peak as U.S.-China trade tensions ebb

 Investors will focus on the Fed’s inflation outlook.
 Higher inflation could mean faster interest rate hikes and a stronger dollar.

-The euro, meanwhile, was flat against the dollar at $1.1775, after earlier falling to its lowest level since around mid-November.
+The euro, meanwhile, was flat against the dollar at $1.1775 EURO=, after earlier falling to its lowest level since around mid-November.
 Europe’s single currency has been affected by concerns about political uncertainty in Italy.

 This week will bring about a further test for stubborn euro bulls with the release of May flash PMI data on Wednesday, with markets waiting to see whether the first-quarter slowdown in Europe has spilled over to subsequent months.